2 dead, 20 missing in North Carolina county flooded by Fred

 RALEIGH, N.C.
 (AP) — Authorities combing areas of North Carolina flooded by the remnants of Tropical Storm Fred said Thursday that two people have been found dead and about 20 were unaccounted for.

+Forecasters said Henri will likely strengthen into a hurricane as it approaches the northeastern U.S. early next week.

 In western North Carolina, Haywood County Emergency Services announced Thursday that two people were confirmed dead after the flooding that prompted dozens of water rescues.
-Their identities were not immediately released.
 Around 20 people remained missing.
 The storm that blew through the area Tuesday made roads impassible, washed out bridges and swamped homes and businesses.

 Another Fred-related death was reported earlier in the week in Florida, where a driver hydroplaned and flipped his car into a flooded ditch.